University of California, Davis School of Gerontology

 Financial Exploitation & Fraud

-Burnes, D. & DeLiema, M. (Under review at Criminology).
+Burnes, D. & DeLiema, M. (Under review).
 Prevalence and risk factors of identity theft in the United States.

 DeLiema, M. & Conrad, K. (2017).
 Elder financial exploitation.
 In X-Q. Dong (Ed.), Elder Abuse research, practice, and policy (pp. 141-157).
 Gewerbestrasse, Switzerland: Springer International Publishing.